hashicorp/terraform-provider-aws/website/docs/r/datazone_form_type.html.markdown

 The following arguments are required:

 * `domain_id` - (Required) Identifier of the domain.
 * `name` - (Required) Name of the form type.
-Must be the name of the structure in smithy.
+Must be the name of the structure in smithy document.
 * `owning_project_identifier` - (Required) Identifier of project that owns the form type.
 Must follow regex of ^[a-zA-Z0-9_-]{1,36}.
 * `model` - (Required) Object of the model of the form type that contains the following attributes.
     * `smithy` - (Required) Smithy document that indicates the model of the API.
 Must be between the lengths 1 and 100,000 and be encoded as a smithy document.